Understanding the Universal Dust Attenuation Scaling Relation of Star-Forming Galaxies: Results

 The radiation and stellar winds from the newly-born massive stars may clean up the leftover gas in BCs over a timescale of only a few Myr, before the occurrence of supernova (SN) explosions from these stars \citep[e.g.][]{Kruijssen2019}.
 It is reasonable to expect that intermediate-age stellar populations could exist in metal-poor galaxies although the best-fitting $C_{\rm bc}\sim 1$ at low metallicity suggest the contribution from intermediate-age populations may be negligible.
 Rather, star formation across a galaxy can reasonably be seen as a constant process over the most recent 500\,Myr, possibly independent of the metallicity of the ISM in the galaxy and thus giving metallicity dependence of $\nu\sim 0$, instead of the obtained best-fitting $\nu=-3.9$, which is quite steep.
 We argue that the best-fitting $C_{\rm bc}$ and $\nu$ at low metallicity should not be thought of a measure of the UV radiation fraction from within BCs; instead it may encode physics that impacts what fraction of UV light will be subject to BC attenuation.
 Alternatively, the expelling of gas and dust driven by stellar feedback might become inefficient in metal-poor BCs and the expelled clouds could remain clumpy and act similarly to BCs in attenuating the UV light.
 We notice that at low metallicity these model parameters might be biased by our assumption of $\hat{R}=\hat{H}$ (see Section~\ref{sec_5.4} for more details).

 The best-fit star-to-diffuse dust radius ratio $\hat{R}$ is $\sim$0.53 in our model, which suggests that the stellar disc has a smaller radius than diffuse dust.
 The star formation often takes place in more central regions that feature a higher dust/gas density, while the diffuse dust extends further into the galaxy outskirts \citep{Kennicutt2012, Smith2016,Casasola2017}.
 We notice that the observed dust emission consists of both dense/BC and diffuse dust.
 To compare with observations, we calculate the star-to-total dust radius ratio $\hat{R}^{\rm tot}$ based on $\hat{R}$ and $F_{\rm bc}$ (see Appendix~\ref{sec_a}).
-We can see that the star-to-dust radius $\hat{R}^{\rm tot}$ decreases with decreasing metallicity.
+We can see that the star-to-total dust radius $\hat{R}^{\rm tot}$ decreases with decreasing metallicity.
 In the case of extremely metal-poor environments (below the metallicity coverage of our sample), $F_{\rm bc}$ is expected to be close to unity and the `total dust' is dominated by BC dust, which traces the stars.
 In other words, BC dust and total dust discs are the same one, i.e, $\hat{R}^{\rm tot}=1$.
 Conversely, in the high-metallicity limit, $F_{\rm bc}$ approaches zero, diffuse dust plays a dominant role and therefore $\hat{R}^{\rm tot}=\hat{R}=0.52$.
 By examining the radial distribution of dust, stars, gas, and SFR in a sub-sample of 18 face-on spiral galaxies extracted from the DustPedia sample, \citet{Casasola2017} found the average $\hat{R}^{\rm tot}=R_{\rm SFR}/R_{\rm dust}^{\rm tot}$ is $\sim$0.57 (see their table~7).
-We found the average metallicity of their sample is 8.6 and a consistent $\hat{R}^{\rm tot}$ of 0.53 is predicted in our model at that metallicity.\footnote{Here the gas-phase metallicity is taken from \citet{De Vis2019} with a consistent PP04-N2 calibration.}
+We found the average metallicity of their sample is 8.6 and a consistent $\hat{R}^{\rm tot}$ of 0.53 is predicted in our model at that metallicity.\footnote{Here the gas-phase metallicity is taken from \citet{De Vis2019} with a consistent PP04-N2 calibration.} We provide a {\sc PHTHON} package {\sc IRX\_TAU\_TOT} to calculate the total dust optical depth of a galaxy with given metallicity and best-fitting geometry parameters.\footnote{\url{https://github.com/LvZF/irx\_tau\_tot/}}